This chapter deals extensively with how to build a good relationship with clients.

 So how do you determine what the right pricing is?

-Well, perhaps the easiest way to deal with the question is to simply check what other personal trainers in your gym are charging, as well as around the city or town where you work.
+Well, perhaps the easiest way to deal with the question is to check what other personal trainers in your gym are charging and around the city or town where you work.

 Based on that, you can either charge similar rates or undercut them a little.